 Thank you for your continued support of our community.
 Together, we are a mighty force for love and positive change in this world.
 And we know that love prevails.

-Karen Hanrahan, President & CEO
+Karen Hanrahan, President and CEO

 Rita Shimmin, Executive Director

-Board of Trustees of the Glide Foundation:
+Board of Trustees of the GLIDE Foundation:

-Kaye Foster, Chair
+Kaye Foster, Chairperson